-One can expect to see a troop of Congo monkeys playing in the trees close to the water's edge.
+One can expect to see a troop of howler monkeys playing in the trees close to the water's edge.
 For us, as we were leaving the springs, high in the trees above us, the troop of monkeys decided to pee in unison and rain on our parade.
-Thankfully, Lia saw what they were doing and shouted, "They're peeing on us!" just in time for us to run away and miss the wetness.
+Thankfully, Lia saw what they were doing and shouted, "They're peeing on us!" just in time for us to run away and miss the flying urine.
 We had a good laugh but probably would not have had the same reaction if they had actually hit their target.
 Another thing to prepare for are the mosquitoes which are both plentiful and ravenous.
 Bring repellent, you will not be sorry.
 We forgot our repellent and each of us paid the price, in blood.
 During dry season any car will get you Aguas Agrias.
 However, in rainy season, this is strictly four wheel drive country because of two arroyos, so plan accordingly.

 This video shows how the water pressure from the springs push the pebbles as it rushes through the river floor.
 The constantly replenishing water is why this place is nearly always crystal clear.